-Last Saturday morning as I crawled out of bed and rummaged through my social media notifications from friends in more civilized timezones, I tossed out the idea of a blog about the urban Alaskan experience.
+Some time ago, as I crawled out of bed and rummaged through my social media notifications from friends in more civilized timezones, I tossed out the idea of a blog about the urban Alaskan experience.
 This was followed immediately by positive reception and encouragement to consider a series of posts.
 So, here I am.
 These blog essays are going to be relatively short and focused on one general topic.
 As I proceed through my stories of the Urban AK experience, if anyone has a story to share, I’ll post it in the series.

 The truth of it is that I had a great job in Maryland.
-It was super interesting, paid well, and had excellent prospects for advancement and long-term career stuff.
-However, neither Stacy or I could handle the bustling ocean of humanity or the unfamiliar pace of life.
-After several months, we started looking around us and gazing into the future in that lazy manner twenty-somethings do.
-It’s a place we’d have to go at some point, but not just yet.
-In that gazing, we realized that life was going to be more or less completely unlike either of our childhoods.
+It was super interesting, paid well, and had excellent prospects for advancement.
+Really, it was exactly the kind of place you go off to have a career.
+After about 9 months or so, it became clear that the bustling ocean of humanity and unfamiliar pace of life weren’t a good fit for us.
+This wasn’t really an overnight realization, it settled on us slowly until it wasn’t deniable anymore.
+We started looking around us and peering uncomfortably into the future in that lazy manner twenty-somethings do.
+You know – the future is a place we’d have to go at some point, but not just yet, so let’s not think about it too hard.
+Those small forays into “what do you think the future holds” made us realized that life was going to be completely unlike either of our childhoods.
 We weren’t going to have a cute little house with a creek out back and maybe some chickens and things.
 Living in Maryland meant we’d be crammed into a row-house, neighbors stacked so tightly on either side that we might as well be dried, salted, and packed in oil.

 Next up: What’s it like to live in Alaska?

 Really liked this, Dave.
 That last pic is y’alls place before you added on, I presume?

 LikeLiked by 1 person